ashurafu04/cashaura/README.md

 # Cashaura Banking Application

-**Cashaura** is a modern desktop banking application built with Java and Swing.
+**Cashaura** is a modern desktop banking application built with **Java** and **Swing**.
 It allows users to manage accounts, perform transactions, and handle beneficiaries through a clean and intuitive interface.

 ## 🚀 Features